DIY Acoustic Treatmentt

 We’ve all heard those classic stories of people putting egg boxes on the wall to soundproof their makeshift home studio.
 Well, funnily enough, it might help — but probably not in the way you’d expect.
 When talking about soundproofing people, tend to think of knobby foam tiles and carpets on the wall, when actually those materials are best used for acoustically treating a room (which is not the same thing).
 Blocking sound or soundproofing is really quite difficult and a bit of an undertaking whereas making a room sound better by acoustic treatment is something we can all do relatively easily and it’ll improve our recordings no end.

-Here’s what we’ll cover in our discussion of soundproofing and acoustic treatment:
+Here’s what we’ll cover in our discussion of DIY acoustic treatment:

 - Identifying home studio problems